GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the external tool or application knows the name of special file name used for memory references the developer should replace the ``marker`` character in any option string with the actual reference name.
+When the external tool or application knows the name of special file name used for memory references the developer should replace the ``?`` character in any option string with the actual reference name.
 This is accomplished by calling ``GMT_Expand_Option``, with prototype